WestDRI/wgpages/content/ray.md

 ```

 This is not very efficient ... certainly, computing 10,000,000 squares should not take a couple of minutes in
 parallel!
-The problem is that we have too many rows, and -- similar to Python lists -- Ray datasets perform
+The problem is that we have too many rows, and -- similar to Python lists -- **Ray datasets perform
-poorly with too many rows.
+poorly with too many rows**.
 Think about subdividing your large computation into a number of chunks where each
 chunk comes with its own computational and communication overhead -- you want to keep their number small.

 Let's rewrite this problem: